Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Genus four stairs

-\begin{proof} One can check that the matrix $B\neq\text{Id}$ associated to an appropriate Dehn twist in the direction $(1,1)$ is a unipotent matrix such that $(B-\text{Id})(\mathbb{R}^6)\subseteq \mathbb{R}^6$ is one-dimensional and hence not a Lagrangian subspace (cf. the relevant matrix $B$ is called $M_{\delta}^{(0)}$ in Section 5.1 of \cite{bonnafoux22}).
-Since the matrix $A$ is Galois-Pinching for all but finitely many choices of $m\in\mathbb{N}$ as in Proposition \ref{Prop:GalPinG4}, the desired result follows from Singh--Venkataramana's arithmeticity criterion (cf. \S\ref{ss.general-strategy}). \end{proof}
+\begin{proof} One can check that the matrix $B\neq\text{Id}$ associated to an appropriate Dehn twist in the direction $(1,1)$ is a unipotent matrix such that the image $(B-\text{Id})(\mathbb{R}^6)$ is one-dimensional and hence not a Lagrangian subspace (cf. the relevant matrix $B$ is called $M_{\delta}^{(0)}$ in Section 5.1 of \cite{bonnafoux22}).
+Since the matrix $A_4(N,M)$ is Galois pinching for all but finitely many choices of $m\in\mathbb{N}$ with $m\equiv 1$ modulo $p$, where $p\in\{11,\,13\}$ as in Proposition \ref{Prop:GalPinG4}.
+The desired result follows now from Singh--Venkataramana's arithmeticity criterion (cf. \S\ref{ss.general-strategy}). \end{proof}